 - How long can the system be down for before it becomes critical for the business?
 (Recovery Time Objective, RTO)

 - What is the ideal location for backups?

 - What types of backups are available and how are they best used?

 - Incremental backup

-The advantage is that it is easy to use: In the user interface and API of the Enterprise Cloud, you will find a button to access the Acronis backup console.
+The advantage is that it is easy to use: In the user interface and API of the Compute Engine, you will find a button to access the Acronis backup console.
 Here you determine which servers or VMs are backed up, and with which saving method.
 This will make your work easier even if you move your system from "real" hardware to the cloud at a later point or simply partially move it: Access to the Acronis Backup Console is always located in the same place, no matter how much your system changes over time.

 Data management is the sum of all technical, conceptual and organizational measures and procedures for the collection, storage and provision of data.
 This is so that various processes in companies can be optimally supported.
 Data management includes measures to ensure…

 - Data consistency

 - Data security

 The various aspects and elements of data collection, data access, and data storage are also taken into account as part of data management.